-While applicable for traveling anywhere, these killer travel tips are aimed at beginners backpacking around the world – in Africa, Asia and Latin America.
+This advice applies to travel anywhere, but I focused these killer travel tips on beginners intending to backpack in Africa, Asia and Latin America.

 1. Be flexible.

-In 1989 this is how I hitchhiked to Iraq, a country that I had no intention of traveling to but glad that I did.
+In 1989, this is how I hitchhiked to Iraq, a country that I had no intention of traveling to but was glad that I did.

 2. ALWAYS negotiate a price first when using casual transportation.